awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.03.md

 You can use the `get` method to read the item from the `Movies` table\.
 You must specify the primary key values, so you can read any item from `Movies` if you know its `year` and `title`\.

-1. Copy and paste the following program into a file named `MoviesItemOps02.html`:
+1. Copy the following program and paste it into a file named `MoviesItemOps02.html`\.

    ```
    <!--